perspector/roam/README.md

 | Other GNU/Linux |  Probably  |
 | Windows 11      |     No     |
 | MacOS           |     No     |
+* In the future, we may add support for other platforms.
+Contributions are always welcome!

 ### Quick-Setup
 Just want the precompiled binary?
 Then head over to the [releases](https://github.com/perspector/roam/releases/latest) and download the appropriate file for your system.